 The two-day Influencer Training program creates a powerful and portable model for behavior change.

-Crucial Conversations is a 2-day program that teaches skills for creating open dialogue around high-stakes, emotional, or risky topics.
+Crucial Conversations is a two-day program that teaches skills for creating open dialogue around high-stakes, emotional, or risky topics.

 Now that you know the components of Crucial Conversations®, you’ve identified your style under stress and know how to manage it accordingly.